Fox lifts Rangers past Kings in SO - TSN.ca

 The Canadian Press

+“Haven’t been in a shootout since maybe my junior days,” the 23-year-old All-Star defenseman said.
+“I don’t expect to go too often so I work on other things.”

 Chris Kreider got his NHL-leading 30th goal, Barclay Goodrow also scored and Artemi Panarin had two assists as New York won its fifth straight at home.
-Igor Shesterkin stopped 28 shots to pick up his 20th win of the season.
+Igor Shesterkin stopped 34 shots in his 20th win of the season.

-Blake Lizotte and Alex Iafallo scored in the second period for Los Angeles.
-Jonathan Quick stopped 34 shots as the Kings lost for the fourth time in five games.

 Los Angeles' Anze Kopitar and Panarin scored in the third round of the tiebreaker, and Kings rookie Quinton Byfield and New York’s Alexis Lafreniere converted in the fifth round.
 After Shesterkin denied Arthur Kaliyev in the sixth round, Fox roofed a slick backhand that stuck in the net to win it.

+Blake Lizotte and Alex Iafallo scored in the second period for Los Angeles.
+Jonathan Quick made 28 saves as the Kings, coming off a 3-2 win at New Jersey the previous night, lost for the fourth time in five games.

+“Very bittersweet by getting the one point,” Kopitar said.
+“All in all, three (points) out of four on the first two games of the road trip is not bad. ...
+We’ve been playing decent hockey.
+Obviously it’s about putting the pieces together to get the wins.”

 The Rangers began overtime on a power play that carried over from the third period.
-After Kempe came out of the penalty box 46 seconds into the extra period, the teams played 4-on-4 for the rest of an overtime that had no whistles.
-New York had five shots and Los Angeles two in the period.
+After Adrian Kempe came out of the penalty box 46 seconds into the extra period, the teams played 4-on-4 for the rest of an overtime that had no whistles.
+New York had five shots and Los Angeles two.

 Shesterkin made a stellar save on Trevor Moore's breakaway 7 1/2 minutes into the third to keep Los Angeles' lead at 2-1.